jhpyle/docassemble/_docs/functions.md

 * `H`: for cropping PDF pages.
 Indicates the height of the crop area in pixels (default is 0).

-### Running OCR tasks in the background
+## <a name="ocr_file_in_background"></a>ocr_file_in_background()

-Note that the OCR process usually takes a long time.
-Unless the document is only one page long, the user will have to wait, looking at a spinner, for far too long.
+Note that the OCR process usually takes a long time; it takes a lot of computational power to recognize characters from a graphical image.
+Unless the document is only one page long, the user will have to wait, looking at a spinner, for what may be an inconvenient period of time.
+The user may think that the application has crashed.

-The best practice is to run OCR tasks in the background, using the [`background_action()`] function discussed in the [background processes] section.
+The best practice is to run OCR tasks in the background, using the [`ocr_file_in_background()`] function.
+This function is a cross between [`ocr_file()`] and [`background_action()`].

-The following example demonstrates how this can be done.
-First, the user is asked to upload a PDF file.
-Then, the OCR task is started in the background.
-Then, the user is asked to answer another question, which will take significant time.
-Hopefully, by the time the user finishes answering that question, the OCR will be finished.
-But just in case it hasn't finished, the user will be shown a screen telling the user to wait.
-This screen reloads every five seconds, so that when then OCR process does finish, the user will be able to proceed to the rest of the interview.
+To control the details of the OCR process, you can set optional keyword parameters `language`, `psm`, `x`, `y`, `W`, and `H`.
+(See [`ocr_file()`] for information about what these do.)

+Like [`background_action()`], it immediately returns an object representing a background task.
+You can call `.ready()` on this object to see if the task is still running in the background, and you can call `.get()` to obtain the result of the OCR task.
+(See [`background_action()`] for more information about these methods.)

+Here is an example of how [`ocr_file_in_background()`] can be used.

+{% include side-by-side.html demo="ocr-chord" %}

+This example demonstrates a technique for avoiding making the user wait.
+First, the user uploads a document.
+Then, [`ocr_file_in_background()`] is called on the uploaded file, which starts the OCR process in the background.
+Then, the user is asked a question ("What is your nickname?").
+Then is the user sent to a screen that displays the text obtained through OCR.
+Hopefully, the question about the nickname took enough time that the results of the OCR are ready by the time this screen appears in the interview.
+Just in case there wasn't enough time, the interview question calls `.ready()` to check to see if the task is done.
+If it is not done, the user is asked to wait, and to press "Refresh."
+If the process has completed by then, `.ready()` will be `True`, and the user can see the text obtained through OCR.

+It is safe to call `.get()` without first ensuring that `.ready()` is `True`.
+The `.get()` method will cause the system to wait until the OCR text is available.
+The user will see a spinner in the meantime.

+Other questions could be asked, in addition to the nickname question, in order to give the computer more time to finish the OCR process.

+If you do not want to stall for time by asking questions, but you want to give the user a user-friendly screen to look at while they wait and you don't want to make the user press a Refresh button, you can use the optional second argument to the [`ocr_file_in_background()`] function.
+This second argument acts like the second argument to [`background_action()`].
+In this example, we set it to `refresh`:

+{% include side-by-side.html demo="ocr-chord-refresh" %}

+Be careful about combining the use of `refresh` with the method of asking questions of the user to pass the time.
+If any of the questions call for the user to type something in, the user will be very annoyed if the screen refreshes while they are typing; they will lose what they have typed.
+However, if you are only asking questions that require buttons to be pressed, then the user will not notice if the screen refreshes.

+You can also use other notification methods, such as:

+* `ocr_file_in_background(the_file, 'javascript', message='all done')`
+* `ocr_file_in_background(the_file, 'flash', message='All done')`

+These notification methods show a Javascript alert or a message "flashed" at the top of the screen when the background task is complete.
+The message is "OCR succeeded" unless you override the message using the optional keyword argument `message`.

+See the documentation of [`background_action()`] for more information about notification methods.

+Note that it is also possible to use [`ocr_file()`] within
+[`background_action()`]:

 {% include side-by-side.html demo="ocr-background" %}

-For more information about using [background processes], see the documentation for the [`background_action()`] function and its related functions.
+However, the advantage of [`ocr_file_in_background()`] is that it can be a lot faster if there is more than one page image.
+The [`ocr_file()`] function OCRs one page at a time, using a single CPU core.
+The [`ocr_file_in_background()`] function, by constrast, gives each page image to a separate background task.
+If your **docassemble** installation has two application servers, each with four CPU cores, the system will process the OCR job eight pages at a time rather than one page at a time.
+For a large document, [`ocr_file_in_background()`] will get the whole job done much faster.

 ### Running OCR with languages other than English